inkOfPixel/inkofpixel.com/_site/projects/rewop-milano.md

 ---
 title: Rewop Milano
 seoTitle: Rewop Milano | inkOfPixel
-seoDescription: asda
+seoDescription: >-
+  REWOP is an Italian brand of sunglasses that are entirely handmade in Italy, with the use of the highest quality materials.
 excerpt: >-
   REWOP is an Italian brand of sunglasses that are entirely handmade in Italy, with the use of the highest quality materials.

+  REWOP needed to re
 type: Ecommerce
 featuredImage: /assets/rewop-milano.jpg
 heroImage: /assets/rewop-milano.jpg
 template: project
 ---

-The only thing we have changed is the way to see something.
+> The only thing we have changed is the way to see something.

 REWOP is an Italian brand of sunglasses that are entirely handmade in Italy, with the use of the highest quality materials.

-Since REWOP wanted to operate their business on the Web they contacted us to help them design and create their eCommerce from scratch.
+## The challenge

+Rewop is an anagram of "power", and reflects the strength, freshness and dynamicity that characterize the brand.
+It was imperative whilst modernising their e‑commerce that we designed a website that respect these values.

 ![prova](/assets/rewop-milano.jpg)

-Since REWOP wanted to operate their business on the Web they contacted us to help them design and create their eCommerce from scratch.
+We went through a brainstorming phase during which we proposed mockups and discussed with them until we reached the final result.

+We then developed and delivered the new e-commerce which